-The bank further restricts its exposure to credit losses by entering into master netting arrangements with counterparties with which it undertakes a significant volume of transactions.
+The Bank further restricts its exposure to credit losses by entering into master netting arrangements with counterparties with which it undertakes a significant volume of transactions.
 The right to set off is triggered at default.
 By so doing, the credit risk associated with favourable contracts is reduced by a master netting arrangement to the extent that if a default occurs, all amounts with the counterparty are terminated and settled on a net basis.
-The bank's overall exposure to credit risk on non-derivative instruments subject to master netting arrangements can change substantially within a short period, as it is affected by each transaction subject to master netting subject to the arrangement.
+The Bank's overall exposure to credit risk on non-derivative instruments subject to master netting arrangements can change substantially within a short period, as it is affected by each transaction subject to master netting arrangements can change substantially within a short period, as it is affected by each transaction subject to the arrangement.